 We find mediation often reconciles differences, at significantly lower cost.

 There are many issues to resolve.
 Thus there is scope for negotiation, and solutions that deliver greater value than going to court.

 If a partnership is insolvent, then an Insolvency Practitioner must be appointed.
-The final dissolution agreement usually covers:
+A dissolution agreement usually covers:

 - Which partner(s) take over the business name, existing clients, work in progress.

 - Intellectual property – if valuable, establish intellectual property ownership to avoid subsequent infringement claims.

 - Distribution of assets, e.g stock, customer lists and contact details;

 - Final partnership accounts – including final tax payments, which are often complex and management of the partnership’s records.

 - Compliance with statutory and professional obligations.

 - Continuing professional indemnity insurance e.g. run-off insurance.

 It is often difficult to remove a partner.
 Often in a partnership that comprises at least 3 partners, some partners may want to expel a partner.
 This is possible, if the partnership agreement gives the group this power.